Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: : A Benchmark for the Top 25 Most Dangerous CWE Weaknesses

-After the automated filtering and synthesis stages, all remaining vulnerability–fix pairs underwent a structured human review.
-We first manually verified that every pair (1) represents a genuine vulnerability, (2) is self-contained at the function level, and (3) is correctly labeled with the intended CWE.
-Where real-world data were insufficient, synthesized pairs produced by the \rvg framework were reviewed with the same criteria.
-This procedure yielded exactly 50 validated vulnerable functions and 50 corresponding remediations for each of the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe}, producing a final benchmark with over 1,000 vulnerability–fix pairs.
 To assess benchmark quality, seven independent researchers with experience in vulnerability analysis participated in the review.
 Each researcher was assigned a random sample of the benchmark and asked to evaluate whether the vulnerabilities met the aforementioned criteria.
-Of 275 reviewed pairs, 253 were judged correct, corresponding to an overall \emph{correctness} rate of 92\%.
-While the benchmark labels are not perfect, achieving a \emph{correctness} rate above 90\% is widely considered sufficient for reliable evaluation in empirical software engineering research~\cite{ray2014large}, providing confidence that our benchmark effectively supports rigorous vulnerability detection studies.
-These results demonstrate that the curated benchmark provides both high label accuracy and comprehensive coverage of the Top 25 CWE weaknesses.
+Out of 275 reviewed pairs, 253 were correct, for an overall \emph{correctness} rate of 92\%.
+We calculated Cohen's Kappa for inter-rater reliability, which was 0.453, indicating moderate agreement.
+This value may be partly attributed to the low prevalence of incorrect samples (a known statistical issue called the kappa paradox \cite{wan2015kappa}), as the overall correctness rate was high.
+This level of agreement is also consistent with previous software engineering studies \cite{wang2025towards,wei2021comprehensive}.
+While the benchmark labels are not perfect, achieving a \emph{correctness} rate above 90\% is generally considered sufficient for reliable evaluation in empirical software engineering research~\cite{ray2014large}, providing confidence that our benchmark supports reliable empirical evaluation.